openvinotoolkit/openvino/docs/install_guides/installing-openvino-pip.md

 ## Install OpenVINO Runtime

-For system requirements and troubleshooting, see <https://pypi.org/project/openvino-dev> for more details.
+For system requirements and troubleshooting, see <https://pypi.org/project/openvino> for more details.

 **Step 1.
 Set Up Python Virtual Environment**

 To avoid dependency conflicts, use a virtual environment.
 Skip this step only if you do want to install all dependencies globally.

-To create virtual environment, run the following command:
+To create virtual environment, run the following commands:
 ```python
 python -m pip install --user virtualenv
 python -m venv openvino_env